teemods/ddnet-skeleton-readme/README.md

 git clone https://github.com/teeframe/ddnet-skeleton
 ```

-After downloading the repository, you will need to add your repository remote and create two branches with the following commands **inside the repository folder:**
+After downloading the repository, you will need to add your repository remote and create `main` branch with the following commands **inside the repository folder:**

 ```bash
 git remote remove origin
 git remote add origin YOUR_REPOSITORY_URL git branch -M main && git push -u origin main
 ```

-You will create `main` brach.

 To keep your modification updated with the DDNet-Skeleton and DDNet code.
 You need to run the `merge-skeleton.py` script periodically.